Skip to content

 target-version#

-The Python version to target, e.g., when considering automatic code upgrades, like rewriting type annotations.
+The minimum Python version to target, e.g., when considering automatic code upgrades, like rewriting type annotations.
+Ruff will not propose changes using features that are not available in the given version.

 Example usage: